matkoniecz/tactile_patterns/README.md

 # Disclaimer

-Pattern here are of pre-alpha quality - not validated in actual use, examples are missing, usage instruction is missing, tested only in LightBurn etc etc.
+Pattern here are of alpha quality - not validated in actual use, examples are missing, usage instruction is missing, tested only in LightBurn etc etc.

 All of that will change.

+Part of designs were prototyped already, so initial testing is done.

 # Pregenerated patterns